-- square beams split into five or six sections, depending on the actual derrick/mast height.
+- Square beams split into five or six sections, depending on the actual derrick/mast height.

-- when installed acts as one beam from top of the derrick mast/down to drill floor level, alternatively terminated 7-9 feet above drill floor.
+- When installed acts as one beam from top of the derrick mast/down to drill floor level, alternatively terminated 7-9 feet above drill floor.

 - a torque transfer beam between the torque track and the derrick/mast top (crown).

-Diesel – hydraulic Power Unit (HPU)
+Diesel-hydraulic Power Unit (HPU)

-The air-cooled diesel hydraulic power unit is available with one or two diesel engines/pump assemblies.
+The air-cooled diesel-hydraulic power unit is available with one or two diesel engines/pump assemblies.
 The following specifications are made for one engine skid.
 The unit is self-contained and Taylor – made to meet MH Portable Top Drive requirements.
-The unit is mounted to a rigid framework build for both offshore lifting and road transport by means of truck.
+The unit is mounted to a rigid framework build for both offshore lifting and road transport by means of a truck.
 The diesel engine installed is a standard air-cooled caterpillar 3412 DITA.

-Generally, the power unit consist of:
+Generally, the power unit consists of:

-- A diesel engine with a skid mounted fuel tank, fuel pump, filter, cooler etc.
+- A diesel engine with a skid-mounted fuel tank, fuel pump, filter, cooler, etc.

 - A split gear with 3 power takes off.

-- Two main pumps in a closed loop transmission system with the top drive motor (s).
+- Two main pumps in a closed-loop transmission system with the top drive motor (s).

-- One tandem pump where one pump supplies replenishment oil to the closed loop system and the other supplies oil to the pipe handler.
+- One tandem pump where one pump supplies replenishment oil to the closed-loop system and the other supplies oil to the pipe handler.